 For decades, San José has served as the sprawling and suburban bedroom community for the Bay Area, hampering both its fiscal and environmental aspirations.
 Mayor Liccardo has worked aggressively to adopt and implement sustainable "smart growth" policies that will help reduce sprawl, traffic congestion and greenhouse gases, and help preserve San Jose's hillsides and open spaces.
 For example, he has sought to prioritize infill projects and high-density development along key transit corridors.
 In addition, as the former chair of the General Plan 2040 task force, he has supported the vision of creating vibrant, mixed-use urban villages that promote transit use, bicycle facilities and walkability.
 Read more about the City's sustainable development and growth initiatives on the Planning Department's website.

 Approximately 78 percent of the electricity used in San José homes and businesses comes from nonrenewable sources, generating 1.2 million metric tons of carbon dioxide each year.
-As part of the City's goal to transition to 100 percent clean, renewable energy sources, Mayor Liccardo has sought to partner with local residents, the private sector, and civic organizations to install solar on City facilities, ease the permitting process for residential and commercial installations, and pursue power purchase agreements.
-In addition, he has pushed the City to evaluate the development of other innovative technologies, such as wind, geothermal, and biomass Read more about the City's energy initiatives on the Environmental Services Department website.
+As part of the City's goal to transition to 100 percent clean, renewable energy sources, Mayor Liccardo successfully pushed the City Council to adopt a Community Choice Energy program, which provides San Jose residents and businesses with the option to purchase a more renewable source of electricity, including a 100% GHG-free option.
+Read more about the City's Community Choice Energy initiative.